open-contracting/deploy/docs/deploy/update.rst

 .. code-block:: bash

-   salt-ssh 'ocds-docs-live' pkg.purge icinga2,nagios-plugins,nagios-plugins-contrib
+   ./run.py 'ocds-docs-live' pkg.purge icinga2,nagios-plugins,nagios-plugins-contrib
-   salt-ssh 'ocds-docs-live' pkg.autoremove list_only=True
+   ./run.py 'ocds-docs-live' pkg.autoremove list_only=True
-   salt-ssh 'ocds-docs-live' pkg.autoremove purge=True
+   ./run.py 'ocds-docs-live' pkg.autoremove purge=True

 Then, login to the server and check for and delete any remaining packages, files or directories relating to the package, for example: